The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale

 We return to Eq.\ref{eq:js:predict} to gain insight on our results and in particular to address whether our relatively broad sAM sequence is consistent with the expected distribution of halo spins $\lambda$.
 One might expect the distribution of halo spins to be reflected in the scatter of the sAM sequence if each SFG retains a similar amount of sAM (a constant $f_j=1$), as in semi-analytical models.
 However, in hydro-dynamical simulations the situation is more complex \citep{GenelS_15a,JiangF_19a} given the potential large AM exchanges.

 \Fig{fig:Jtot:spin} shows the normalization of Eq.\ref{eq:js:predict}, namely $\log \js-f(\log M_\star)-a\log(1+z)$, as a function of $V/\sigma$ (corrected again to $z=1$) for the MUSE sample (left) and for the TNG50 sample (right), respectively.
-The left $y$-axis is found from the `fiducial' fits shown in Figs.~\ref{fig:Jtot} (\ref{fig:Jtot:TNG}), which are listed in Table~\ref{tab:Jtot:fit}.
+The left $y$-axis is found from the ``fiducial'' fits shown in Figs.~\ref{fig:Jtot} (\ref{fig:Jtot:TNG}), which are listed in Table~\ref{tab:Jtot:fit}.
 The histograms in \Fig{fig:Jtot:spin} show the distributions of Eq.\ref{eq:js:predict} recast as $\lambda f_j$ (right $y$-axis).
-For comparison, the solid line shows the log-normal distribution $P(\lambda)$ expected for halos \citep{BettP_07a}, i.e. assuming a retention factor $f_j$ of unity.
+For comparison, the solid line shows the log-normal distribution $P(\lambda)$ expected for dark-matter halos \citep{BettP_07a} assuming a retention factor $f_j$ of unity.

 This figure shows that the distribution of SFGs in sAM is consistent with the expectation from dark-matter halos in TNG50, but is broader in our observations.
-Note that the trend with $V/\sigma$ is a strong function of galaxy sizes (SFR-weighted) in TNG50, but not in the MUSE sample.
-Interestingly, the MUSE sample restricted to SNR$_{\rm eff}>5$ appears to show a more bimodal distributions in $\lambda f_j$, consistent with the $z=0$ RF12 results where rotation dominated galaxies have retained most of their halo sAM, while dispersion dominated systems have lost around 80\%\ of their sAM.
+The trend with $V/\sigma$ is a strong function of galaxy sizes (SFR-weighted) in TNG50, but not in the MUSE sample. {Another difference is the paucity of dispersion dominated galaxies in TNG50 (with 15\%\ having $V/\sigma<3$) compared to the MUSE sample (with 50\%\ having $V/\sigma<3$).} Interestingly, the MUSE sample restricted to S/N$_{\rm eff}>5$ appears to show a more bimodal distributions in $\lambda f_j$, consistent with the $z=0$ RF12 results where rotation dominated galaxies have retained most of their halo sAM, while dispersion dominated systems have lost around 80\%\ of their sAM.